carpentries/instructor-training/slides.md

   - how the chairs and desks are set up conveys more formal or informal setting (you might not have options for this in your classroom)
-  - you can write some words on the board for people to see as they come in, like 'Welcome!' or 'Yay, softare!' or even a question for people to think about.
+  - you can write some words on the board for people to see as they come in, like 'Welcome!' or 'Yay, data' or even a question for people to think about.

 - **Your use of the few minutes before class.**
 Greeting the students as they enter the classroom communicates approachability.
 Frantically arriving right on time or even late communicates disorganization, and so on.